ckriutz/MercuryNorth/README.md

  Licensed under MIT (https://github.com/BlackrockDigital/startbootstrap/blob/gh-pages/LICENSE)

 ...however many changes have been made to the application since then to reflect the nature of the site.

-In order to add to the experimental nature of the application I plan to add:

-* A REST Endpoint.
-* Data that is retrieved from a data store such as a Database, JSON file, Redis, or DocumentDB.
-* A Form that can be filled out and the data stored.

-...this way we can take advantage of watching those items as part of a container, microservice, or load balanced, etc.